 None of the solutions rely on non-renewable fuel for operations.
 The household water purification system may rely on gravity only and need no external energy.
-The community based water purification systems may use minor pumps to distribute the purified water through filters or to the distribution points.
+The community based water purification systems may use minor pumps to distribute the purified water through the filters or to the distribution points.
+These pumps will be fuelled by renewable energy.